patacca/skald/README.md

 # skald
-Binary Ninja plugin to recover RTTI vtables information from C++ binaries
+Binary Ninja plugin to recover RTTI and vtables information from C++ stripped binaries.

+> [!WARNING]
+> The plugin is still under development and is not ready for production yet.
+Use it with cautious.

+> [!IMPORTANT]
+> This plugin works only for binaries that adhere to the Itanium C++ ABI, like gcc or clang on linux

+## Features

+The plugin is still under heavy development and most of the features are not yet implemented.

+- [x] Recover RTTI
+- [ ] Recover vtables (partially supported)
+- [ ] Recover layout of objects and auto create struct
+- [ ] Add support for 32bit arch
+- [ ] Add support for ARM C++ ABI

 ## Dependencies

-- C++17 compatible compiler
+- C++20 compatible compiler
 - cmake >= 3.24
+- Binary Ninja >= 3.6.4762-dev, Build ID 27d9b06d
+- Binary Ninja C++ API >= [3ac99aa8](https://github.com/Vector35/binaryninja-api/commit/3ac99aa88c7019c8313304ef74dd5bbb468a74bc).

 ## How to build